zhuofan-16/Lenovo-M710q-OpenCore-Sonoma/README.md

-# Hackintosh EFI for Lenovo m710q
+# Hackintosh EFI for Lenovo m710Q

-This repository contains the EFI folder necessary for running macOS Sonoma on the Lenovo m710q as a Hackintosh.
+This repository contains the EFI folder necessary for running macOS Sonoma on the Lenovo m710Q as a Hackintosh.
+##### NOTE:PLEASE REMEMBER TO CHANGE THE SMBIOS

 ## 🚀 Latest Update

 ### What's New 16/5/2024